InSite/Shift/README.md

 * In the Token field, enter your API key value.
 * For added security, store it in a variable and reference the variable by name.

-Please note that each API endpoint has an [access-control list](https://en.wikipedia.org/wiki/Access-control_list) managed by the Shift iQ development team.
+Please note that each API endpoint has an [access-control list](https://en.wikipedia.org/wiki/Access-control_list) managed by the Shift iQ DevOps team.
 The access-control list for a given endpoint determines the permissions associated with it.
 If you send a request to an endpoint and your account is not granted access to it, then you will receive an 403 Forbidden response.
-Contact our DevOps team if you need an update to your account permissions.
+Contact our team if you need an update to your account permissions.